 Dr. Pal earned her Ph.D. in Economics from Clemson University, South Carolina in 2012.
-At Clemson, she was a Graduate Teaching Instructor in the Economics Department and taught microeconomics and macroeconomics to students majoring in Business, Economics, and Finance.
-In 2011, Dr. Pal received commendation from Clemson University Student Affairs for her positive impact on students.
 Earlier she obtained her Bachelor of Arts and Master of Arts in Economics from Jadavpur University, India with specialization in statistics and econometrics.
-Her dissertation work examined the implications of public policies such as the Supplemental Security Income on labor market outcomes.
+Her dissertation work empirically examined the implication of public policies such as the Supplemental Security Income on labor market outcomes.

 After finishing her Ph.D., Dr. Pal joined University of Alabama in Huntsville as a visiting assistant professor and taught Business Statistics and Principles of Macroeconomics.
 She was nominated for the Best Teaching Award (UG) in 2013 at University of Alabama in Huntsville.
+Earlier during her PhD, she was a Graduate Teaching Instructor in the Economics Department at Clemson University and taught microeconomics and macroeconomics to students majoring in Business, Economics, and Finance and in other academic disciplines.
+In 2011, Dr. Pal received commendation from Clemson University Student Affairs for her positive impact on students.

 Dr. Pal presented her research papers in several academic seminars and workshops at Clemson University (2008-12) and at the University of Alabama in Huntsville (2012-13).
 Her work was also published in Surgical Technology International.
 Her study on savings estimation of Accountable Care Organization was cited by a MEDPAC report (Assessing the Medicare Shared Savings Program’s effect on Medicare spending, June 2019).
 She is also a referee of Contemporary Economic Policy, a peer-reviewed academic journal of economics.